MarcusChang/Taronga/README.md

 4. My confluence free tail site is : https://confluence-test-of-marcus.atlassian.net
 Username & Password can be found at [resources.conf:testParams.properties] It only last for 7 days.

+5. I use the IntelliJ IDEA 15.0.2 for all development.